 - Slumber Party: "Blunder Party" is about Ronnie Anne throwing a slumber party on the roof with Sid, Nikki, Sameer, Simon, and Laird.
 Carl and Adelaide crash the party in order to have some fun.

 - Stop Drowning and Stand Up: When Bobby teaches Carl how to swim in "Slink or Swim", Carl looks like he's drowning at one point, but Bobby points out that he's in the shallow end of the pool and can easily stand up.

 - Take That!/Deconstructive Parody: The Kid Plays In The Picture is this to Ryan ToysReview, showcasing just how hectic life of a child toy reviewer can be.
 It also counts as Biting-the-Hand Humor, as Ryan's Mystery Playdate airs on Nickelodeon.

 - Third-Party Peacekeeper: Subverted in "The Grandparent Trap", where Bobby, Ronnie Anne, Carlota, CJ, Carl, and Carlitos think their grandparents Hector and Rosa are about to get divorced because they were arguing.
 They set up a date for them, but then it turns out that they were never planning on divorcing and were just "blowing off steam".

 - Tied-Together-Shoelace Trip: At the end of "Slink or Swim", Bobby ties his shoelaces together and trips into the pool.
 Fortunately, he's saved by the lifeguard.

-- Took a Level in Kindness: Ronnie Anne is much less grumpy and more friendly in the spinoff, as well the miniseries in season 4 of the main show.
+- Took a Level in Kindness: Ronnie Anne is much less grumpy and more friendly here, as well as in the "...With the Casagrandes" miniseries from Season 4 of the main show.

 - Writing Around Trademarks: "Stress Test" concerns Bobby's struggles with getting a good score on the BATsnote , rather than the SATs or the ACTs.